COVID-19 Community Care Resources

 The Surprise Resource Center is a one-stop-shop for social services.
 Through strategic partnerships with community-based organizations and government agencies, the center offers Surprise residents connections to services that include everything from rent and utility assistance, employment support, food and nutrition resources, and more.

 Monday & Tuesday: 8 a.m. - 5 p.m.

 Wednesday & Thursday: 8 a.m. - 7 p.m.

 The Surprise Resource Center can be reached at 623.222.1600, or find more information at the Surprise Resource Center, please view the Surprise Resource Center page.

 While all Senior Center programming and events are suspended, meals continue to be served via pick-up and delivery.
 Senior Center Members are required to register for meals like normal, at least 48 hours in advance by phone at 623-222-1500.
 Members who have transportation can pick up their scheduled meals at the Surprise Senior Center at noon Monday-Friday.
 Meals will be delivered to members who do not have transportation.
 Learn more…

 Free Hot Breakfast & Sack Lunch Program – Salvation Army

-The Salvation Army in Surprise is offering daily drive thru breakfast pick-up Monday-Friday, 8-9:30 a.m.
+The Salvation Army in Surprise is offering daily drive thru breakfast pick-up Monday and Thursday, 8-9:30 a.m.
 All seniors, or those who are food insecure, can access meals while supplies last.
 A sack lunch will also be provided.
 The Salvation Army is located at 17420 N. Ave of the Arts in Surprise.
 For more information, please call 623-977-1084